flex-development/dreepo/README.md

 #### Mango

-The `Repository` class integrates with [mango][8], a plugin for [mingo][9] and [qs-to-mongo][10].
-This allows for aggregation pipelines and performing searches with query criteria and options, as well as URL query handling.
+The `Repository` class integrates with [mango][8], a plugin for [mingo][9] and [qs-to-mongo][10] and repository API for in-memory object collections.

+This allows for aggregation pipelines, executing searches, and performing CRUD operations on object collections.

 [mingo][9] operators loaded by [mango][8] can be viewed in the [config][14] file.
 If additional operators are needed, you'll need to load them on your own